ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Digital spreadsheets are the "killer app" that ushered in the PC revolution.
 Today,
-spreadsheet users outnumber software developers by a factor of more than 50.
+spreadsheet users outnumber software developers by a factor of 50 or more.
-Although spreadsheets can greatly simplify doing many calculations, they fail to address requirements for expressivity, reuse, complex data, and performance.
+Although spreadsheets simplify doing many calculations, they fail to address requirements for expressivity, reuse, complex data, and performance.
-SciSheets (from "scientific spreadsheets") is an open source project that provides novel features to address these requirements: (a) expressivity is addressed by allowing spreadsheet formulas to be arbitrary Python expressions or scripts; (b) reuse and performance are addressed with the capability to export spreadsheets as standalone Python programs; and (c) more complex data can be handled by providing subtables (i.e., a column may itself be a table).
+SciSheets (from "scientific spreadsheets") is an open source project that provides novel features to address these requirements.
+*Formula Scripts.*
+Scisheet formulas can be arbitrary Python scripts as well as expressions.
+This addresses expressivity by allowing calculations to be written as algorithms.
+*Program Export.*
+Scisheets can be exported as standalone Python programs.
+This addresses reuse since
+exported codes
+can be reused in SciSheets formulas and/or by external programs.
+Further, performance is improved by the export feature since calculations can execute without the overheads of the spreadsheet environment.
+*Subtables.*
+Tables can have columns that are themselves tables (columns within columns).
+This addresses the complex data requirement, such as representing hierarhically structured data and n-to-m relationships.
+One goal for SciSheets is to make users more productive with their existing workflows for developing and evaluating formulas.
+However, we also hope that SciSheets becomes a vehicle for elevating the skill levels of users, making Novices into Scripters and Scripters into Programmers.

 .. class:: keywords